Only in New York: McGregor takes shots, swigs ‘em in return

 You’d be toast.

-But UFC can raise a glass to the return of the most loquacious, wicked and perhaps the pound-for-pound most bankable star in the promotion’s 25-year history.
-McGregor sat on the Radio City Music Hall stage — the second home for Santa Claus — and used his four-letter-word power of persuasion to make believers out of his doubters that he’s ready to shake off any rust and beat Khabib Nurmagomedov in the main event of UFC 229 in October.
+But UFC can raise a glass to the return of the most loquacious, dangerous and biggest money-making star in the promotion’s 25-year history.
+McGregor sat on the Radio City Music Hall stage — the second home for Santa Claus — and tried to make believers out of his doubters that he’s back and ready to shake off his rust and beat Khabib Nurmagomedov in the main event of UFC 229 in October.

-“Don’t come at the king!
-Don’t ever come at the king,” McGregor bellowed.

-McGregor headlined one more time in a fitting city to hype his comeback after a two-year hiatus — he last fought in November 2016 at Madison Square Garden and it was this past April in Brooklyn where he used a dolly, chairs and guard rails in an underground rampage, with Nurmagomedov his intended target.
+McGregor took center stage in a fitting city to hype his comeback after a two-year hiatus — he last fought in November 2016 at Madison Square Garden and it was this past April in Brooklyn where he went wild in an underground rampage, with Nurmagomedov his intended target.
 McGregor was arrested, and was sentenced to perform five days of community service, avoiding jail time in a plea deal.

-The commotion was one reason UFC put the kibosh on the tradition of allowing fans at the presser.

-“I don’t want any problems in New York today,” UFC President Dana White said.

 McGregor brought two UFC championship belts with him, though he holds no title, and a bottle of his Proper No. Twelve whiskey.
 He saved his biggest shots for Nurmagomedov: